 20-yard construction roll-off

-The 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in Portland.
+This 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in Portland.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Portland, drywall and lumber scrap loaded inside.